ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 Privilege is sitting in your comfy home and not knowing a big thunderstorm is coming that could harm people.

-Privilige is being able to stand up when attending a standup and not having to sit because you are disabled.
+Privilege is being able to stand up when attending a standup and not having to sit because you are disabled.

 #### We are biased